 - Fast, heavy, or otherwise difficulty breathing

 Distended, hard, or bloated abdomen: Dogs suffering from bloat may have a swollen or an enlarged stomach, which may or may not be visible just by looking at your dog.
 The swelling would be noticed between the rib cage and the hips.
 In the earlier stages, swelling may not be visible.
-You can gently touch your dog's belly and if it feels hard, and if your dog appears to be in pain (vocalizes, turns head quickly towards your hand, or tries to get away), he or she can be possibly suffering from bloat or other serious abdominal conditions.
+You can gently touch your dog's belly and if it feels hard, and if your dog appears to be in pain (vocalizes, turns head quickly towards your hand, or tries to get away), he or she could be suffering from bloat or other serious abdominal conditions.

 Retching with little to no food coming up: Dogs suffering from bloat may try to vomit without anything or very little coming out.
 You may see small amounts of water or large volumes of thick saliva.
 It can appear as if your dog is trying to cough something up or they are gagging.

-Abdominal pain: Due to the pain associated with bloat, your dog may be whining or howling, have a difficult time getting comfortable or lying down and may be standing and stretching frequently.
+Abdominal pain: Due to the pain associated with bloat, your dog may be whining or howling, have a difficult time getting comfortable or lying down and may be standing or repositioning frequently.
 Your dog also may appear to have a hunched back.
-Pacing and restlessness is often one of the most obvious and early signs.
+Pacing and restlessness is often one of the earliest signs.

 Excessive saliva/drooling: Dogs suffering from bloat may have an excessive amount of saliva accompanied with lip smacking.
 This is partially a result of the dogs feeling nauseated and also because saliva cannot enter the stomach.

-Fast, heavy, or otherwise difficult breathing: The enlarged stomach pushes on the diaphragm resulting in decreased space in the chest that’s available for the lungs to expand, thus breathing is often shallow and fast.
+Fast, heavy, or otherwise difficult breathing: The enlarged stomach pushes on the diaphragm resulting in decreased space that’s available for the lungs to expand, thus breathing is often shallow and fast.
 The pain and distress caused by bloat also contributes to these breathing changes.

-Pale mucous membranes and prolonged capillary refill time (CRT): The color of your dog’s gums can be an indication of the health and function of their circulatory system, their heart and blood vessels.
+Pale mucous membranes: The color of your dog’s gums can be an indication of the health and function of their circulatory system (their heart and blood vessels).
 Pull back your pet's upper lip and examine his or her gums.
-Normal mucous membranes are pink but in the case of bloat, your dog’s gums will be a pale color or white.
+Normal mucous membranes are pink but in the case of bloat and shock, your dog’s gums may be a pale color or white.

-Collapse: Collapse is a late sign of bloat and often, by the time the dog collapses, the condition has been going on for a while.
+Collapse: Collapse is a late sign of bloat.
 Many conditions in dogs can result in collapse, and collapse is always a sign of a serious problem that warrants immediate evaluation by a veterinarian.

 Not all dogs with GDV/bloat will exhibit all of these symptoms.
-In some cases, the symptoms may be mild and not easy to see.
+In the earlies stages of the disease, the symptoms may be mild and not easy to see.
 If you are noting any of these symptoms or suspect your dog may be suffering from GDV, your dog needs immediate veterinary attention.
 If your veterinary clinic is not open, contact the closest veterinary emergency clinic.
 It’s important that you recognize this condition and act quickly.

 Causes of Bloat

 The exact cause is still unknown.
-We know air accumulates in the stomach (dilatation) and that the stomach twists (the volvulus part).
+We know air accumulates in the stomach causing it to expand (dilatation) and that the stomach twists (the volvulus part).
 We don’t know if the air builds up and causes the twist or if the stomach twists and then the air builds up.

 Are Some Dogs More Prone Than Others?